Price Qty

 A family of four watching a movie in the backyard using GS50 portable projector

 It's springtime and summer is on the way!
-Warmer temperatures mean more outdoor fun, and what could be more enjoyable than watching movies in your own garden with family and friends?
-All you need is a great projector, especially a durable, convenient, and portable projector purpose-designed for use outside the home.
+Warmer temperatures mean more outdoor fun, and what’s better than kicking back with a movie night in your own backyard with family and friends?

 Projector